pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 - Act as a launchpad for different study activities.
 - Store Language words and sentences, that would aid in learning activities.
 - Act as a record keeping app for tracking progress and performance.
+- The project only uses a single language, Hindi.
+- The project does not have any complex functionlity, so the scope must be kept in check.

 ## Technical Requirements
 - Backend will be wriiten using Go, with Echo framwork.